 The divorce rules in Arizona are somewhat straightforward, as Arizona is a Community Property State.
 This means the assets and the debts that the two of you acquired during the marriage will most likely be divided fairly.
 This does not necessarily mean evenly, but it will be pretty close.

 Does it matter who paid most of the mortgage and the bills?
 In the eyes of the court, no, it does not!

 If Possible, It’s Better to Work Out What to Do With the House Prior to Filing for Divorce!

 If it’s possible for you and your spouse to reach a decision about what to do with the family home prior to filing for divorce you will be better off.
 If you decide to sell the home and split the final equity you may also protect your credit rating, and assure yourself that you can purchase another house on your own.

 Once You File for Divorce the Court Will Decide What to Do With the House

-Keep in mind, once you file for divorce what will actually happen to your family home is completely up to the court, it will not be up to you.
+Keep in mind that once you file for divorce the court will decide what will happen to your family home, it will not be up to you.

 Why Should You Work with Me?